arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 Previously we went through how to show the GPS data in the Serial Monitor, but it was not possible to evaluate those messages (NMEA sentences).

-To do so you can use an **NMEA parser** this will convert the messages received from the GPS modem, parsing and saving them into variables.
+To do so, you can use an **NMEA parser**.
+This will convert messages received from the GPS modem, parsing and saving them into variables.
 You can use the **107-Arduino-NMEA-Parser** library.
 This library can be found in the library manager inside the Arduino IDE.

-This makes it possible to interact with the data that you need for your application, for example if you only want to get the latitude and longitude.
-You will be able to save those needed values into variables, instead of having the whole NMEA messages.
+In this way, it is possible to interact with the data that you need for your application, for instance getting only latitude and longitude.
+You will be able to save those values into variables, instead of having the whole NMEA messages.

-Open the example from the library at **Examples > 107-Arduino-NMEA-Parser > NMEA-Basic** and you need to add the following:
+Open the example from the library at **Examples > 107-Arduino-NMEA-Parser > NMEA-Basic** and add the following:

 Include the needed libraries.